-It is paramount for communications to be maintained at all times.
+It is paramount for communications to be maintained throughout the academic year in relation to the preparation for, or conduct of, examinations at the centre.

 All staff involved in the examinations process should exchange personal contact details so that they can be contactable if the school's IT systems are lost.
 The staff involved in the examinations process includes, but is not limited to: